arangodb/arangodb/Documentation/Books/Manual/Deployment/Kubernetes/Drain.md

 }
 ```

-which indicates that the job is still ongoing (`"Pending"`).
+It indicates that the job is still ongoing (`"Pending"`).
 As soon as
 the job has completed, the answer will be:

 ```JSON